 Many individuals grieving a substance use loss find purpose in sharing their stories with the hope that it may help somebody else.

+Philly HEALs creates a wide range of free outreach materials in English and Spanish.
 Many regional and national organizations provide support and resources to individuals and families who have lost a loved one to substance use.

 Cadence blends humanistic and existential theory with narrative and expressive arts practices to help clients process and express emotions, explore their relationships with self and others, and learn new coping skills for daily life.
 Cadence holds a master’s degree in Clinical Mental Health Counseling from Goddard College; she is an LPC candidate.
 Cadence worked with individuals and families in Northeast Philadelphia for her clinical internship during graduate school, and she focused her academic studies on grief and bereavement, trauma and attachment, and expressive arts therapies.
 After completing her graduate studies, Cadence worked as an Outpatient Therapist at JFK Behavioral Health, a community mental health center in Center City, Philadelphia.
 Cadence provided person-centered individual psychotherapy to a diverse client population; she worked with each person to build a therapeutic relationship rooted in feelings of safety and nonjudgment, and to identify what they would like to receive from participating in the therapeutic process.